revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

     4.	void setTimeout(int seconds) it sets a transaction timeout for any transaction started by a subsequent call to begin on this instance.
     5.	boolean isAlive() checks if the transaction is still alive.
     6.	void registerSynchronization(Synchronization s) registers a user synchronization callback for this transaction.
-    7.	boolean wasCommited() checks if the transaction is commited successfully.
+    7.	boolean was Committed() checks if the transaction is committed successfully.
-    8.	boolean wasRolledBack() checks if the transaction is rolledback successfully.
+    8.	boolean was RolledBack() checks if the transaction is rolledback successfully.

 - Example of Transaction Management in Hibernate:

-    In hibernate, it is better to rollback the transaction if any exception occurs, so that resources can be free.
+    In hibernate, it is better to roll back the transaction if any exception occurs, so that resources can be free.
 Let's see the example of transaction management in hibernate.

 ```java
     	Session session = null;